Geoff Horsfield: Coaching career

 Twelve months after he joined Port Vale as player-assistant manager in July 2009, Horsfield was offered a contract at the club as full-time assistant manager.
-Adams said that Horsfield would have a heavier workload over the 2010–11 season, which would include many hours of scouting in order to "formulate a catalogue of players [and] get to know all the leagues at all levels", and he would retain his playing registration for emergencies.
+Adams said that Horsfield would have a heavier workload over the 2010–11 season, which would include many hours of scouting to "formulate a catalogue of players [and] get to know all the leagues at all levels", and he would retain his playing registration for emergencies.

 In December 2010, he was made joint caretaker manager at Vale, along with Mark Grew, following the departure of Adams.
 Vale were beaten 5–0 by Rotherham United in his first game in charge, but rallied to beat Burton Albion 2–1, before Jim Gannon was appointed manager.
 Gannon retained Horsfield as his assistant.
 On the way to a match at Aldershot on 25 February, Gannon left the team bus after an apparent bust-up with Horsfield.
 The national media reported that Gannon granted Horsfield's request for a day off for family reasons but then wrote to the board complaining about his conduct.
 Having been shown the letter by a director, Horsfield confronted Gannon over the issue.
 After an internal inquiry, during which Horsfield stayed away from the club, no disciplinary action was taken against either party.
-Gannon was sacked on 21 March, and Grew was appointed as caretaker-manager with Horsfield as his assistant.
+Gannon was sacked on 21 March, and Grew was appointed as caretaker manager with Horsfield as his assistant.

 In July 2011, Horsfield stepped down as assistant manager to concentrate on his coaching qualifications, remaining at Port Vale as a coach.
 Later in the month he scored in a friendly against Stone Dominoes, but dismissed speculation that he would make a return to the playing side of the game.
 In December 2011, loan striker Guy Madjo celebrated his first goal for the club by running over to Horsfield on the touchline, "to say thank you for all the finishing (practice) that we have been doing.
 He has shown me a lot of things that I haven't done in the past.
 In seven years, I have been so many places, to so many clubs and I haven't done that with anyone else, so I just feel it was a good dedication for him."
 Horsfield retired completely from football in May 2012 to pursue business interests.